 \subsection{Additional experimental results on DiT-XL/2}

 Since HPS requires a prompt–image pair, for class-conditioned experiments on ImageNet we follow the template prompt \textit{``A photo of \{class label\}.''}.

 For DiT-XL/2 experiments we fix the CFG scale to \textbf{1.5}, as recommended by Peebles and Xie~\cite{peebles2023scalable}, and tune only the additional guidance scales introduced by each baseline method.
-For SAG, SEG, $S^2$, APG, EMAG, and related approaches, we sweep their additional scales over the ranges recommended by the original papers and evaluate FID, PRDC on a 1k-sample subset (Table~\ref{tab:dit_cond_sag_seg_s2_erg_apg_cads}).
+For SAG, SEG, $S^2$, APG, EMAG, and related approaches, we perform a brief sweep of their additional scales and evaluate FID, PRDC on a 1k-sample subset (Table~\ref{tab:dit_cond_sag_seg_s2_erg_apg_cads}).
 For ERG, which does not define a separate additional scale, we instead sweep the CFG scale itself over a small range following the authors’ settings, to maintain fairness: other methods with additional scales can effectively strengthen or weaken the overall guidance signal, whereas ERG can only do so via CFG.
 This protocol allows us to assess the impact of each method under a fixed base CFG strength while fairly optimising its own additional scale for the DiT backbone.
-Methods such as SAG and SEG, originally designed for unconditional generation, are combined with CFG in our setup to enable class-conditional sampling based on the settings provided by the authors.
+Methods such as SAG and SEG are combined with CFG in our setup to enable class-conditional sampling based on the settings provided by the authors.